Soham192/paymentssys/learnjava.md

 #3 extends is used for inheritance(elaboration later)

 #4 private and public are access identifiers (elaboration later)
+private fields/objects can only be accesed through getter methods

 #5 method definition
 public User registerUser(User newuser) {